 - Be especially mindful of older adults and those who are immunocompromised and who are the most at-risk.
 Consider ways that you can support elders to gain access to cleaning supplies and food so that they can remain safe, secure, and healthy in their homes.

-If you or a loved one are sick, please stay home except to get medical care.
+If you or a loved one are sick, to keep from spreading respiratory illness to others, you should:

 OTHER HEALTH/SAFETY RELATED RESOURCES